From Wildfires To ICE Raids, L.A. Latines Keep Fighting Back

 “

-Despite attempts to erase or dehumanize immigrants, our communities continue to show up, for each other, for justice and for joy.
+Despite attempts to erase or dehumanise immigrants, our communities continue to show up, for each other, for justice and for joy.
 That in itself is a powerful act.

 ”